Olga Danilović: Juniors

+Professional

-2018: Top 100, first WTA titles; Fed Cup Heart Award
+2018: Top 100, first WTA Tour titles; Fed Cup Heart Award

-Danilović made her Fed Cup debut in February 2018 in Group I of Fed Cup Europe/Africa Zone, winning all three singles matches, including a 6–2, 6–4 win over world No. 15, Anastasija Sevastova, in the promotional play-offs.
+Danilović made her Fed Cup debut in February 2018 in Group I of Fed Cup Europe/Africa Zone, winning all three singles matches, including a two set win over world No. 15, Anastasija Sevastova, in the promotional play-offs.
 The courageous performances for the national team earned Danilović a Fed Cup Heart Award and a cheque of $1,000 to be donated to a charity, which she chose to donate to University Children's Hospital in Belgrade.

-In March, she won her first $25k title in Santa Margherita di Pula.
-In May, she was given a qualifying wildcard for the Premier Mandatory tournament in Madrid, where she beat the former top 30 player Kateryna Bondarenko in the first round, but lost to Aryna Sabalenka in the final round of qualifying.
-In mid-July, Danilović won the first $60k title in her career when she came back from one set down to beat another former top 30 player, Laura Siegemund, 5–7, 6–1, 6–3, in the final of Versmold.
+In March, she won her first 25k title in Santa Margherita di Pula.
+In May, she was given a wildcard for the qualifying into the Premier Mandatory tournament in Madrid, where she beat former top-30 player Kateryna Bondarenko but lost to Aryna Sabalenka in the final round of qualifying.
+In mid-July, Danilović won the first 60k title in her career when she came back from one set down to beat another former top 30 player, Laura Siegemund, in the final of Versmold.
 She also reached the final in doubles of the same tournament with compatriot Nina Stojanović.

 In late July, she won her first career WTA Tour singles title in Moscow, defeating Anastasia Potapova in the final, in three sets.
-Danilović became the first player born in the third millennium (after 2000) to win a WTA tournament singles title.
+Danilović became the first player born in the third millennium (after 2000) to win a WTA Tour singles title.
 She also became the second lucky loser in the history of the WTA Tour to win the title.
 This was the first WTA tournament final between two players under 18 since Tatiana Golovin and Nicole Vaidišová played in the final of the 2005 Japan Open.

 She participated in the US Open qualifying, where she beat Bianca Andreescu, before losing to Jaimee Fourlis.
 She then entered the Tashkent Open, where she beat Anna Kalinskaya in the first round, before losing to Anastasia Potapova in a Moscow re-match.
-In the same tournament, she won the doubles title partnering Tamara Zidanšek.
+In the same tournament, she won the doubles title, partnering Tamara Zidanšek.

 On 1 October 2018, Danilović entered the top 100 for the first time when she reached a singles ranking of 97.
-The following week, she reached her highest ranking of the season, No. 96.
+The following week, she reached her highest ranking of the season, world No. 96.

 In mid-October, she lost in the first round of qualifying in Linz and Luxembourg.
 She next participated in the WTA 125 Mumbai Open, where she was seeded fourth and lost to Danka Kovinić in the first round, whom she also partnered with to reach the semifinals in doubles.
 This proved to be her last tournament of the year as she withdrew from the following week's WTA 125 Open de Limoges.